Dr-Dan/godot-fakeo-db/README.md

 ## Planned features

-* Better examples
+- [ ] Better examples
-* ability to search any list i.e. ints, strings
+- [ ] ability to search any list i.e. ints, strings
-* godot in-editor interface for database
+- [ ] godot in-editor interface for database
-* update operations - add, remove, update
-* tests
+- [ ] update functions and signals on collections